GmoncayoCodes/ActivityPointLocationGenerator/README.md

 ## APL Processing

-Script to compute Activity Point Locations (APL).
+Run the script to compute Activity Point Locations (APL).
 This script is automatically executed from script [01JSON-Transformation.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/01JSON-Transformation.py)

 Pre-requisites in case you want to run the script separately:
    1. Check or create folders in your python directory: `code`, `dataTransform`, `dataFinal`, `log`